-Do you agree or disagree with How to Blog Consistently: 7 Phases to Success?
-Or is there something missing or you would like to add??
+Do you agree with How to Blog Consistently: 7 Phases to Success?
+Or is there something missing, or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.

 Want to Talk Copywriting or SEO?